Things to do in Victoria this April

 Earth Day

 Earth.
 Victoria would be nowhere without it.
 So, let’s celebrate our home and our environment which makes it so magical, this Earth Day, April 22nd.
 On Earth Day, it’s okay to take your time, to stop and smell the roses, and breathe it all in.
 Got somewhere to be?
 Consider renting a bike from Cycle BC, or a kayak from Ocean River Sports.
 Resale shop ‘til you drop at House of Savoy or Turnabout.
-Celebrate Earth Day at an Earth Day Festival in Saanich.
+Celebrate Earth Day at the Esquimalt Earth Day Festival.
 Or dine sustainably, at a place like 10 Acres Bistro, who source their food from their farm that’s just down the street, not driven in from miles away.

 TC 10K

-Enjoy a self-propelled tour of Victoria like no other.
-Join over 8,000 people for the TC 10k, and run, or walk, through some of Victoria’ best sights on a ten-kilometre route through the city.
+Join over 8,000 people for the TC 10k on April 26th, and run, or walk, through some of Victoria’ best sights on a ten-kilometre route through the city.
 The fun kicks off at the historic BC Parliament Buildings, weaving through downtown along Wharf Street and Yates Street, before heading into local neighbourhoods, polka dotted with heritage homes, eventually bringing you out along Dallas Road for a seaside run with breathtaking view of the Salish Sea and Olympic Peninsula, on your way back to the Parliament Buildings.
-This is a great way to spend a morning exploring Victoria, feeling the pulse of the city, and starting your day off energized!
-Register in advance and receive an exclusive t-shirt, finisher medal, racing bib with timing tag, and some post race snacks.
 Didn’t bring your runners?
 Well, we hope you brought your voice!
 Find a spot to cheer-on the runners and watch the race unfold, hunker down at the finish line and cheer your friends on as they finish, sit along Dallas Road and soak in the views, or find some race-side live music.
-Don’t miss the fun, Sunday, April 27th.

 World Art Day